 This is not logical, considering we are all different and process information differently.
 The style of teaching an instructor uses should be adapted to the type of student.
 A teenager will be taught very differently than someone in their 50s.
 Younger people tend to learn more by watching and feeling.
 Often, older people need to learn the exact technique.

 The surf instructor has a tremendous impact on the experience of learning to surf.
-If your instructor imparts their knowledge correctly, you will learn how to surf in the shortest time possible.
-Additionally, a good surf instructor will be able to instill enough confidence in a student that they will believe they can learn to surf in the shortest amount of time.
+If your instructor imparts their knowledge correctly, you will learn how to surf in the shortest time possible and in the safest possible way.
+Additionally, a good surf instructor will be able to instil enough confidence in a student that they will believe they can learn to surf in the shortest amount of time.

 These are often overlooked, but they are very important when learning to surf.
 Choosing the right location to surf is the first step.
 You can't go to a reef or a point break and expect to return with a string in your bow after three hours.